alessiodionisi/terraform-provider-k0s/docs/resources/cluster.md

 - `key_path` (String) Path to an SSH private key file.
 - `port` (Number) TCP port of the SSH service on the host.
 - `user` (String) Username to log in as.

+<a id="nestedatt--hosts--files"></a>
+### Nested Schema for `hosts.files`

+Required:

+- `src` (String) File path, an URL or Glob pattern to match files to be uploaded.
+URL sources will be directly downloaded using the target host.

+Optional:

+- `dirPerm` (String) Directory permission mode for created directories. (default: 0755)
+- `dst` (String) Destination filename for the file.
+Only usable for single file uploads. (default: basename of file)
+- `dstDir` (String) Destination directory for the file(s).
+Full directory structure will be created if it does not already exist on the host. (default: user home)
+- `group` (String) Group name of file/directory owner, must exist on the host.
+- `perm` (String) File permission mode for uploaded file(s). (default: same as local)
+- `user` (String) User name of file/directory owner, must exist on the host.